- Business and Employment»

 With all the challenges and costs involved, broadcast advertising must be a carefully considered investment.
 Here are some tips for purchasing:

 - Know Your Target Marketing Demographic.
 Who is the target audience?
 Young moms?
 Students?
 Seniors?
 Sports fans?
-Whatever the market, research what daypart times, channels and programming are most likely to reach this group.
+Whatever the market, research what daypart times, channels and programming are most likely to reach the target demographic.
 Many times, television and radio channel statistics are included in media kits and advertising rate cards.
-Click Here to learn more about marketing demographics.

 - Don't Discount Broadcast Alternatives.
 Internet radio, podcasts and YouTube could be broadcast alternatives that are cheaper than major channels for reaching niche markets.